Effective as of January 1, 2020

 - Usage Information.
-We collect information such as which of the pages on the Site you access, the frequency of access, and what you click on while on the Site.
+For example, the pages on the Site you access, the frequency of access, and what you click on while on the Site.

 - Device Information.
-We collect information about the device you are using, such as hardware model, operating system, application version number, and browser.
+For example, hardware model, operating system, application version number, and browser.

 - Mobile Device Information.
-In addition to the Device Information listed above, when you access our Site via a browser on your mobile device, we collect and aggregate information about whether you are accessing the Site via a mobile device or tablet, device type, and carrier.
+Aggregated information about whether the Site is accessed via a mobile device or tablet, the device type, and the

 - Location Information.
-We collect location information from Site visitors on a city-regional basis.
+Location information from Site visitors on a city-regional basis.